thehillbeyondthisone/Xanalytics/README.md

 ### Tracking Your XP Gain

 The **XP Metrics** dashboard is designed to give you a live, at-a-glance view of your progress.
-It automatically detects different types of experience points from the log and calculates useful metrics to help you understand the efficiency of your gameplay.
+It automatically detects different types of experience points from the log and calculates useful metrics based on that data.

 #### Understanding the Main Display